 The purpose of the Coeur d'Alene School District's assessment and system program is to measure student achievement and inform future instruction.
 The information gathered helps our district and schools to refine instructional practices and focus curriculum.
 It gives parents, students, and educators feedback about how a student is progressing and allows all who work with students valuable data for designing future lessons.
-A full review of our district's Comprehensive Assessment Plan was approved by the Board of Trustees on June 29th.
+A full review of our district's Comprehensive Assessment Framework was approved by the Board of Trustees on June 29th.

 Since the fall of 2002, the District has given the Idaho Standards Achievement Tests in grades 3-10.
 The ISAT is a series of achievement tests that systematically increase in difficulty from one grade to the next.
 However, beginning in the 2013-2014 school year, all students in Idaho began taking the Smarter-Balanced Assessment in English language arts and mathematics, which is the same exam to be taken by students in 27 states.
 The name "ISAT" is still be used to identify these tests.
 The ISAT is also provided in science to students in grades 05, 07, and as an end-of-course assessment for students enrolled in high school biology and/or chemistry.

 Grade level testing makes is possible to give each student a test appropriate to his or her achievement level, and to measure growth from year to year.
 It also helps to gauge the effectiveness of instructional programs and adherence to state curriculum standards.For younger, grades, students in Kindergarten through grade 3 are tested twice annually on the Idaho Reading Indicator, an early literacy screener.